Agustín Mantilla: Congressman

-In 1992, upon Alan García's request for political asylum granted by the Colombian government, Mantilla was chosen as his successor as Secretary General of the party, on December 1992.
+In 1992, upon Alan García's request for political asylum granted by the Colombian government, Mantilla was chosen as his successor as Secretary General of the party, in December 1992.
 In his position as the highest ranking party leader at the 1995 Peruvian general election, Mantilla was elected to the newly unicameral Peruvian Congress alongside 7 other representatives of his party.
 He was succeeded in the Secretariat by former Second Vice President and 1990 presidential nominee, Luis Alva Castro.
 In the 2000 general election, Mantilla lost his seat as he attained a low number of votes.

 Trial, corruption charges and conviction

-Following his congressional tenure and the 2000 general election, it was revealed to the media that Mantilla received $30,000 USD from presidential advisor and Intelligence Chief Vladimiro Montesinos on March 13, 2000, destined for party funds in exchange for political support of Alberto Fujimori's regime.
+Following his congressional tenure and the 2000 general election, it was revealed to the media that Mantilla received US$30,000 from presidential advisor and Intelligence Chief Vladimiro Montesinos on March 13, 2000, destined for party funds in exchange for political support of Alberto Fujimori's regime.
 In 2002, the Supreme Court sentenced Mantilla to six years in prison for corruption charges in detriment of the Peruvian Government.
 Subsequently, he was expelled from the Peruvian Aprista Party.

 Upon his release from prison in 2006, Mantilla kept a low profile in the years to come.
 Cited by investigative committees relating to the paramilitary command he was accused of leading, he kept denying his involvement and the existence of such organization until 2013, when he admitted the existence of the organization, but without the government's knowledge or consent.